mp-se/gravitymon/docs/_sources/configuration.rst.txt

 Enable this feature will use the temp sensor i the gyro instead of the DS18B20, the benefit is shorter run time and longer battery life (this is an experimental feature).
-The value used is the first temperature reading from when the device is activated, since the gyro should be cool this is reflecting the surronding temperature.
+The value used is the first temperature reading from when the device is activated, since the gyro should be cool this is reflecting the surrounding temperature.
 After it has been running the value would be totally off.

 * **Enable storage mode when placed on cap**

-When place on the cap (<5 degres tilt) the device will go into deep sleep forever (until reset).
+When place on the cap (<5 degree tilt) the device will go into deep sleep forever (until reset).
 In order to wake it up you need to do a reset.
 One option is to attach a magnetic reed switch (default open) to the reset pin and use a magnet to force a reset without opening the tube.
-The reed switch is typically an electronic component of 14 mm long incapsulated in a small glass tube.
+The reed switch is typically an electronic component of 14 mm long encapsulated in a small glass tube.
 See hardware section for more information, :ref:`hardware`.

 * **Bluetooth: (Only ESP32)**